The Town Council must provide leadership in making the choices and that will assure that the town continues to meet residents' needs.

 Collaboration & Transparency

+Collaboration is essential.
+There are many stakeholders, each with their own priorities and agendas.
+We must have processes that enable us to work together to get things done.
 It is also important that decisions about our town are made in a transparent manner.
-All residents are entitled to critical information, to ask questions and provide input, to see exactly how decisions are being made and to find how how to have their voice heard and be involved.
+All residents are entitled to critical information, to ask questions and provide input, to see exactly how decisions are being made, to have the voice heard, and to be involved.

 The Council must provide leadership in making the choices to assure that the town continues to meet residents' needs.
 Our town is facing a number of specific current challenges.
 I will bring my prior experience in non-profit management and town government to address them.

 The first Council elected under the new town Charter will establish policies and procedures that will guide future Councils.
 The steps that it takes to assure that it is accessible to the public and responsive to Amherst residents will determine whether the expectations of the voters who supported the Charter are fulfilled and address concerns of those voters who opposed its adoption.

 Amherst has a backlog of major projects that require attention and significant investment.
 Two town buildings that require replacement are our very old Central Fire Station and Department of Public Works (DPW) Building.
 Our Senior Center will not meet the needs of an increasing population of older residents.
 And our schools and libraries have major needs, as noted in the next sections.

 Students are attending school in two buildings that were designed for a different era and do not enhance a 21st century education.
 These schools have deteriorated and have put the health of many children and school staff at risk.
 Amherst cannot afford this project without state support.
 We owe it to present students to do the required maintenance on the current buildings and to replace these buildings as soon as possible.